Last Updated on September 24, 2022

 At home, when preparing a cold pastrami sandwich from store-bought or deli-bought pastrami, such as that available from the well-known Katz’s Delicatessen, ensure you reheat the pastrami until steaming.

-When reheating any deli meat, place the meat onto a plate and microwave on high heat for at least 30 seconds until it is steaming.
+When reheating any cold deli meat, place the cold meat onto a plate and microwave on high heat for at least 30 seconds until it is steaming.
 Additionally, you could heat it on the stove until steaming as well.

 According to the United States Department of Agriculture, an opened package of deli meat can be refrigerated for up to 5 days or frozen for one to two months.
 Therefore, ensure you consume the store-bought or deli-bought pastrami within the recommended time frame, or freeze it.